Self-doubt, being special & this blog.

 Tourism Awards

 • Photography.
 I am my worst critic here, but I am learning that I’m also allowed to be proud.
 There are many, many better photographers out there than me.
 Of course there is!
-Professionals, amateurs alike – so many photographers to be admired and whose work is inspirational.
+Professionals and emerging…so many photographers whose work I admore and find inspirational.
 Some of them I work with, some are friends or family, some I admire from afar.
 But every now and again I take a damn good photo too, one that “just works” and its pure happiness.

 You Are Amazing